 Graham, a member of the Senate Armed Services Committee, said he would soon offer a new authorization of the use of military force (AUMF) proposal that would "mirror the approach we took against al-Qaida after 9/11."

-An outline of Graham’s far-reaching plan outstrips the scope of a proposal by Sen. Jeff Flake, R-Ariz., and Sen. Tim Kaine, D-Va., who renewed their push for an authorization vote on the floor of the Senate on Tuesday, and in a Time magazine column.
+An outline of Graham’s far-reaching plan outstrips the scope of a proposal by bipartisan pair of senators, Sen. Jeff Flake, R-Ariz., and Sen. Tim Kaine, D-Va., who renewed their push for an authorization vote on the floor of the Senate on Tuesday, and in a Time magazine column.

 The issue has failed to gain momentum on Capitol Hill since President Obama's proposal for the use of military force against the Islamic State group, written to supplement the 2001 AUMF which has been used to cover the current conflict.
-That proposal died in the House in April, as Republicans deemed language that limited the use of ground troops and its three-year sunset provision as too restrictive.
+That proposal died in the House in April, as Republicans deemed the request too restrictive over language that limited the use of ground troops and its three-year sunset provision as too restrictive.

 Since then, Congress has sat on its hands.
 Sen. Angus King, I-Maine, said that military action against the Islamic State is "not authorized," but the issue rests more with Congress than with the president.